-Nutting Memorial Library holds more than 72,000 titles and 2,200 videocassettes, DVDs and sound recordings.
-The library, in Platz Hall, subscribes to more than 325 domestic and international periodicals, and has access to thousands more online.
-It also serves as a selective depository for U.S. government documents and for charts and maps of the National Ocean Survey and the National Geospatial Intelligence Agency.
+Nutting Memorial Library holds more than 71,000 titles and 2,100 videocassettes, DVDs and sound recordings.
+The library, in Platz Hall, subscribes to more than 350 domestic and international periodicals.
+It also serves as a selective depository for U.S. government documents and for charts and maps of the National Ocean Survey and the National Imagery and Mapping Agency.

-The Harold Alfond Student Center houses dining facilities and dining services and conferences offices, Dean of Student Services, and public affairs offices, conference rooms, graduate and undergraduate classrooms, the Waypoint Snack Bar, the campus post office, a multi-media lecture hall, and the Writing Center.
+The Harold Alfond Student Center houses dining facilities and offices, Dean of Student Services, and public affairs offices, conference rooms, graduate and undergraduate classrooms, the Waypoint Snack Bar, the campus post office, and a multi-media lecture hall.